 The entire point of conducting an SME interview is to take that expertise and bring it to an audience.
-Squeeze as much value from that interview as possible–to make sure you’ve made good use of your expert’s time.
+Squeeze as much value from that interview as possible.

 The key idea is repurposing.
-By taking SME content intended for one objective (informing a whitepaper, providing a customer story, etc.) and repurposing it, you can change how your customers and readers engage with that information.
+By taking SME content intended for one objective (informing a whitepaper, providing a customer story, etc.) and using it across all your marketing, this gives you:

-It’s All Part of the Plan: Building Content Plan Around a SME Interview
+Building a Content Plan Around a SME Interview

 Sometimes, a SME interview supports the content.
 In other contexts, a SME interview can become the content.

-- Create a Blueprint: Think about what you’re trying to accomplish.
+• Create a Blueprint: Think about what you’re trying to accomplish.
 In some cases, you may have a campaign idea before considering your SME, while in other cases, your SME interview might inspire a campaign.
 Generally speaking, it helps to have a broad understanding of your objectives before planning a SME interview.
-This will help you effectively develop content from that interview to align with an upcoming campaign.
+This will help you effectively develop content from that interview (and adjust your questions during the interview).

-- Maintain a List of Insights and Quotes: You should be recording the interview (bonus points if the SME permits to broadcast audio or video).
+• Maintain a List of Insights and Quotes: You should be recording the interview (bonus points if the SME gives you permission to share audio or video).
 Use this as a way to pull killer quotes across your different assets.
 Using the same quote across a content funnel can create a sense of cohesion and repetition to the message.

-Marketer’s Takeaway: Always have a plan.
-Consider the big pillars of content that will come from the interview (webinars, eBooks, whitepapers, customer stories) and the scaffold content campaigns onto that (social media posts, bite-sized video content, blog posts, etc.).
-The better your plan going in, the stronger your results coming out.
+Marketer’s Takeaway: Consider the big pillars of content that will come from the interview (webinars, eBooks, whitepapers, customer stories) and the scaffold content campaigns onto that (social media posts, bite-sized video content, blog posts, etc.).
+Adjust and adapt, depending on what your SME interviewee gives you.

 Worthwhile content to pull from SME interviews includes:

-- Case Studies and Customer Stories: If the SME provides information about a specific operation, project, or customer interaction, consider building a narrative around that knowledge.
-Stories move people, which is as true in marketing as anywhere else.
-With specific examples or scenarios, you can turn these into detailed case studies for web publication or downloadable lead gen assets.
+• Case Studies and Customer Stories: If the SME provides information about a specific operation, project, or customer interaction, consider building a narrative around that knowledge.
+Stories move people.
+With specific examples or scenarios, you can turn these into detailed case studies or customer success stories.

-- Podcasts: If you’ve been granted permission to record the interview for public consumption, you can release it as a podcast or video interview on your site or podcasting/video platforms.
+• Podcasts: If you’ve been granted permission to record the interview, you can release it as a podcast or video interview on your site or socials.

 Marketer’s Takeaway: A few core types of content can make an SME interview sing.
 Long-form videos, downloadables, case studies, customer stories, and podcasts are a great foundation for a good interview.
 Again, if the SME agrees to do public interviews, then all the better.
 These will all lead to effective repurposing down the road.